 SECTION 2.
 CHECKS AND NOTES

-Except as otherwise specifically determined by resolution of the Board of Directors, or as otherwise required by law, checks, drafts, promissory notes, orders for the payment of money, and other evidence of indebtedness of the corporation shall be signed by two (2) officers of the corporation.
+Except as otherwise specifically determined by resolution of the Board of Directors, or as otherwise required by law, checks, drafts, promissory notes, orders for the payment of money, and other evidence of indebtedness of the corporation shall be signed by two (2) Officers of the corporation.

-SECTION,3 DEPOSITS
+SECTION 3.
+DEPOSITS

 All funds of the corporation shall be deposited from time to time to the credit of the corporation in such banks.
 Trust companies, or other depositories as the Board of Directors may select.